bbeeken/HelpDeskAiAgent/DEXA_v3.2_Agent_Guide.md

 | 6  | Corporate         | 1000    |
 | 7  | Heinz Retail Est. | 2000    |

+## 🛡️ Site Access Rules

+- Non-admin callers must include a `site_id` when querying or modifying tickets.
+- The system derives the caller's site from the prompt, allowing them to create or update tickets only for that location.
+- Cross-site attempts are rejected unless the caller is an administrator.

 ---

 ## 🧠 DATA ARCHITECTURE